 Which airlines operate flights to Tanzania?

-- Kenya Airways: Flies to Tanzania via Nairobi almost daily.
+- Kenya Airways: Kenya Airways offers flights to Tanzania from Heathrow via (NBO) daily.

 - Turkish Airlines: With Turkish Airlines, you have a choice of six departures from London Airports.
-The airline has flights to three main international airports in Tanzania via Istanbul.
+The airline has flights to three main international airports in Tanzania (Zanzibar, Dar es Salam and Kilimanjaro) via Istanbul.

 - Emirates: It has four weekly flights to Tanzania via Dubai.